 Shifu Sean Martial

 Sean is a nationally-ranked martial artist and accomplished instructor of traditional Gongfu, contemporary Wushu and Taijiquan.
 He has over thirty years of training and over twenty years of full-time coaching experience.
 Sean has trained many gold medalists, tournament grand champions and dozens of black sash students, and he has a record of achievement in providing leadership to students of all ages and experience levels.

 Shifu Martial was the star pupil of Master Anthony Goh, who promoted him to the rank of Shifu (Head Instructor) in 1998.
 He has taught classes in Gongfu and Taijiquan at colleges, hospitals, and martial arts schools, as well as having taken students for private instruction.

 Mac has coached national champions and medalists in traditional Tai Chi, Kung Fu, and Sanda.
 He has been teaching independently since 2011, having taught at St. John’s College in Annapolis, Little Creek Kung Fu in Chester, MD, the University of Maryland in Baltimore County (UMBC).
-Mac has been the UMBC Tai Chi Coach since 2012.
-He is currently an adjunct professor for martial arts at Anne Arundel Community College in Arnold, MD, in addition to teaching Senior Tai Chi classes at various locations.
-Presently, Mac teaches at Wulin Institute as a full instructor, in addition to managing the school’s operations.
+Mac was the UMBC Tai Chi Coach from 2012 to 2018.
+He is currently an adjunct professor for martial arts at Anne Arundel Community College in Arnold, MD, through which he also teaches senior Tai Chi classes at various locations.
+Presently, Mac teaches at Wulin Institute as a second head instructor, in addition to managing the school’s operations.